ABOUT US | TPM BRAND

 His first foray into field products was when he went to work for Diamond Dry, a corn cob product that helps dry wet playing fields.
 Lee created the distributor network for the product.

-Later Lee became Assistant General Manager and Public Relations Manager for the Birmingham Barons and then moved on to become General Manager of the Chattanooga Lookouts, where he was named the Southern League’s Executive of the Year in 1989.
+Lee became Assistant General Manager and Public Relations Manager for the Birmingham Barons and then moved on to become General Manager of the Chattanooga Lookouts, where he was named the Southern League’s Executive of the Year in 1989.
 Lee then jumped to hockey where he spent four years as VP of Sales and Marketing with the Seattle Thunderbirds amateur club.
-In February 1994 Lee took job of Frontier League Commissioner, a role he still enjoys today.
+Many years of sports, sales and logistics make Lee the perfect guide for the TPM family.

 Sauget is Managing Partner of the Gateway Grizzlies in Sauget, Illinois, and Founder and President of East County Enterprises, a real estate management firm.
 Sauget graduated from the University of Notre Dame where he attended on a football scholarship and also played baseball.